min2ha/ukwa-site/content/target/39523/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Kirsty Williams on Facebook (Liberal Democrats Assembly Member for Brecon and Radnorshire)

 Kirsty Williams is the Liberal Democrats candidate for Brecon and Radnorshire at the 2016 National Assembly for Wales elections.